jenyxjs/speech-to-text/README.md

 }
 ```

-Visit the [live demo](https://jenyxjs.github.io/speech-to-text/www/app.html) to see it in action.
+To see the application in action, visit the live demo [live demo](https://jenyxjs.github.io/speech-to-text/www/app.html).

 ## Library Repository

-Visit the [library repository](https://github.com/jenyxjs/jenyx) to learn more about the project, its documentation
+For more information about the project, documentation, and contribution guidelines, please visit the [Jenyx library repository](https://github.com/jenyxjs/jenyx).

 ## License